andrasq/node-qlimiter/Readme.md

 usage has dropped below the limit threshold.

 `acquire( args )` - called to test whether a call can run.
-Return true to allow the call to run now, false to block it until later.
-If blocked, must notify the limiter when unblocked with the `onUnblock` method.
-Acquire is presented the arguments of the call.
+Return true to allow the call to run now, any other value to block it until later.
+Returned values other than `true` are tags used to identify which resource to block on.
+If blocked, must notify the
+limiter when unblocked with the `onUnblock` method.  `onUnblock()` must be called with a value matching one of the blocked-on tags.
+Acquire is presented the
+arguments of the call.
 Each call has a different args array, even if the args contain the same values.